Oh so simple and oh so good. Take this crock pot French onion soup out for a spin today and impress your friends and family.

 I love a good French onion soup.
 I mean really love it.
 If it’s on the menu, I usually make sure I have it.
 Unfortunately, that means the good, the bad and the ugly.
 I should put adequate on that list too.
 I can live with adequate, but most seem to be wanting and falling into the bad/ugly range.

-This is more than a beef broth with some cooked onions.
+A good onion soup is more than a beef broth with some cooked onions.
 You need to get the caramelization going, or you have nothing.
 You need some long cooking.
 While many techniques require multiple rounds of caramelization on the stove top, you can do it in a crock pot.
 I’m lazy… I pick number two.

 Start by loading a slow cooker with some chopped up onions.
 Cook with butter, salt, pepper, and thyme.
 Add a little Worcestershire sauce to deepen the flavor.
 Cook on high for a long time add the broth and cook a little longer.
 The serve your favorite way.
 Yum…